loganleland/harvest-elf/README.md

 - Construct a serializer
 - Add utility such as renaming sections and adding sections
 - Provide a segment view
+- Segment types have overlap in value - need to consider other information to find the most accurate segment type.

 ### Tested on
 - LLVM output[^3]